thejussk1999/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple TIC TAC Toe developed using Python
+A simple TIC TAC Toe developed using Tkinter library of Python